jbertovic/svelte-axum-project/README.md

 # svelte-axum-project

-TODO:
-- Add API access check from svelte

 Created from a similar idea as [svelte-tide-project](https://github.com/jbertovic/svelte-tide-project)

 # Backend - Rust Axum
 - located in `./src`
 - serves front end directory
-- adds sessions middleware
+- middleware for checking authorization header
-- store user_id into session
+- middleware for checking session that user exists
+- store example that holds token secret for authorization
+- /api route example using authorization header
-- api example using authorization
+- /secure route example using sessions for authorization

+Note there is no persistance beyond what's held in memory while the application is running

 run as `cargo run`

-## Middleware added
-- Sessions
-- Authorization

 # Frontend - Svelte
 - Located in `./src_front`
 - navbar with login and logout
-- admin page that shows session information
+- secure page that shows session information once logged in
-- api fetch example
+- api fetch example, log in not required

 run as `npm run build`

 # Setup

 Install the following
-- npm
+- npm / nodejs
 - rust

 Clone the repository